solliancenet/sentinel-defender-workshop-400/day-01/lab02-azure-defender-rest-api.md

 5. Repeat for all the data sources in the Power BI report.
 6. Run the `/artifacts/day-01/GenerateVariables.ps1` PowerShell script, this will retrieve your subscription, tenant and workspaceId into a file
 7. Run the `/artifacts/day-01/GenerateTokens.ps1` PowerShell script, this will generate access tokens valid for one hour for accessing the various rest apis
+8. Change the user parameter to match your lab user name
-8. Select **Refresh Preview**, you should see all the data sources update with Microsoft Defender for Cloud related items.
+9. Select **Refresh Preview**, you should see all the data sources update with Microsoft Defender for Cloud related items.
+10. If prompted, select **Anonymous**
-9. Review each data source.
+11. Review each data source.

 ## Reference Links